Honestpuck/scriptorium/README.md

                         set commit message
 ```

 If you've made a number of changes with `--dont-commit` then you are going to want to perform a commit eventually.
-This does a `git add *` before the commit.
-If you don't specify a message it will be a list of files altered.
+This does an `up` and `git add *` before the actual commit.

 ### `down`